h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 ### WIP

 - Move stalkers out of the way then others are trying to blink back
+- Improve stalker army control

+- Early Scout with probes
+- React to early cheese.
+Attack proxy structures with probes + Attack scouting workers

 - Buildings controllers should have no strategic logic inside
-- Improve stalker army control

 #### DONE